osint-liar/tutorials/README.md

-# tutorials
+# OSINT LIAR Tutorials
-A set of pages and links to tutorials
+A resource for helping you get the most from OSINT LIAR